About language targeting

 Language targeting lets you target your ads to potential customers who use Google products and third-party websites based on the languages those customers understand.

 Choose your target language

-Language targeting allows you to choose the language of the potential customers you'd like to reach.
+Language targeting allows you to choose the language of the potential customers that you'd like to reach.
 We'll show your ads to customers who use Google products (such as Search or Gmail) or visit sites and apps on the Google Display Network (GDN) in that same language.
-Keep in mind that Google doesn't translate ads or keywords.
+Bear in mind that Google doesn't translate ads or keywords.

 Target languages on the Search Network

 Google Ads on the Search Network can target one language, multiple languages or all languages.
 Your ads will be eligible for queries where the keywords match and Google believes that the user understands at least one targeted language.

 You might find it helpful to target all languages.
 By targeting all languages, you can reach people who speak more than one language and may search in several languages.

 How Google Ads detects languages